-In around 1700 an Italian named Bartolomeo Cristofori invented an alternative keyboard instrument which utilised a hammer mechanism to hit the strings, meaning that the note only sounds as loudly as its corresponding key is pressed by the player.
+In around 1700 an Italian named Bartolomeo Cristofori invented an alternative keyboard instrument that utilized a hammer mechanism to hit the strings, meaning that the note only sounds as loudly as its corresponding key is pressed by the player.

 This instrument was initially known as the fortepiano (literally meaning loud-soft), then the pianoforte (although these two terms are often used interchangeably), then simply the piano, as it is known today.

-The first music written specially for the piano appeared in the 1730s, and it replaced the harpsichord as the dominant keyboard of the Classical period.
+The first music written especially for the piano appeared in the 1730s, and it replaced the harpsichord as the dominant keyboard of the Classical period.